Oriolrt/SIDTD_Dataset/SIDTD/models/README.md

 * **templates**: Corresponds to a model trained on balanced templates.
 * **clips**: Corresponds to a model trained on unbalanced clip backgrounds.
 * **clips_cropped**: Corresponds to a model trained on unbalanced cropped clips.
+* **fsl_setting**: Corresponds to a model trained on unbalanced cropped clips with few-shot learning setting.

 Please note that you can modify the **model_path** variable to specify the desired path where the models should be saved.